- No two computers can possess the same computer name. Ensure all computer names are unique.

 - Ensure each computer name is no longer than 15 characters.

 - Ensure no computer name contains spaces.
-Windows ME and earlier versions of Windows do not recognize computers having space characters in their name.
+Very old (Windows ME and prior) versions of Windows do not recognize computers having space characters in their name.

 - Avoid special characters in computer names.
 Whenever possible, do not use any of these characters when naming Windows computers: / \ * , . " @